 The Kusnetz Award recognizes industrial hygienists who exhibit high ethical standards and technical abilities, have provided for the highest standards of health and safety protection for employees for whom he or she is responsible, and shows promise of leadership in the industrial hygiene profession.
-Sponsored by the late Howard Kusnetz and his wife, Mrs. Florence Kusnetz.
+This award is sponsored by Mrs. Florence Kusnetz.

 Alice Hamilton Award